Angels vs. Mariners MLB Betting Odds, Trends & Prediction

-Jose Soriano will oppose Bryan Woo in Friday’s pitching matchup at T-Mobile Park.
-With the Mariners listed as a home favorite and the total sitting at 7 runs, what’s the best bet tonight from Seattle?
+Griffin Canning will oppose Luis Castillo in Sunday’s pitching matchup at T-Mobile Park.
+With the Mariners listed as a home favorite and the total sitting at 7.5 runs, what’s the best bet today from Seattle?

 Game Matchup & Betting Odds